MylesJBP/mp-blocks-maven/README.md

 **Authors**

 * Samuel A. Rebelsky (starter code).
-* Your Name Here
+* Myles Bohrer-Purnell
-* Your name Here
+* Benjamin Sheeley

 **Notes for the reader**

-PLEASE ADD NOTES FOR SOMEONE NOT FAMILIAR WITH THE PROJECT.
+Creates Ascii artwork using many different classes.
+Added ChessBoard.
+Art80x24.java contains 4 orbs with a pattern inside using Flips and Comps.

 ---

-This code may be found at <https://github.com/YOUR_USERNAME/YOU_REPO>.
+This code may be found at <https://github.com/MylesJBP/mp-blocks-maven/tree/main>.
 The original project can be found at <https://github.com/Grinnell-CSC207/mp-blocks-maven>.